yacca/Udacity-ML/project1.md

 >  H<sub>A</sub> : μ<sub>incongruent</sub> > μ<sub>congruent</sub>

 ### Question 2b: Establish a statistical test
->We choose positive direction, one-tailed dependent t test to decide to accept or reject the null hypotheses based on these assumptions:
+>Because we don't know the mean and standard deviation of the population we choose positive direction, one-tailed dependent t test to decide to accept or reject the null hypotheses based on these assumptions:
 >
+>- the distribution of the duration to name the ink colors is normal
 >- the incongruent word condition has impact on the time of naming the ink colors, so we use dependent t test on the same samples (participants) with different conditions
 >- we guess the incongruent word condition may slow down the speed of naming the ink colors, so we choose positive (longer time) direction, one-tailed t test